korem-lab/SGVFinder2/README.md

 **NOTE:** SGVFinder WILL NOT work on a single sample.
 If you have a small cohort we recommend changing the ```min_samp_cutoff``` (min=2) or running with ```--byorig```.

+### CLI

+Both ICRA and SVFinder can be run from the command line.
+Run `svfiner --help` and `icra --help` to see command-line options.